Water Quality and Community Action

 Ask the city for a report on lead levels for families or seniors in your community.
 Share the information with affected families.

-Flint youth and families are using the millions of water bottles generously donated.
+Flint youth and families used millions of water bottles generously donated.
 What are the impacts on the community of using millions of water bottles?
 Are there other donations that are meaningful?
 How can we help them manage the recycling or reusing of bottles?
 What are some tips for cooking and cleaning and using the water bottles in class without waste or distraction to class time?

 Investigate Community Needs